run-llama/llama_index/docs/how_to/callbacks.rst

 You can implement your own callback to track and trace these events, or use an existing callback.

+Currently supported callbacks are as follows:

+- LlamaDebugHanlder -> Basic tracking and tracing for events.
+Example usage can be found in the notebook below.
+- WandbCallbackHandler -> Tracking of events and traces using the Wandb Prompts frontend.
+More details are in the notebook below or at `Wandb <https://docs.wandb.ai/tutorials>`_
+- AimCallback -> Tracking of LLM inputs and outputs.
+Example usage can be found in the notebook below.

 .. toctree::
    :maxdepth: 1
    :caption: Callbacks

    ../examples/callbacks/LlamaDebugHandler.ipynb
+   ../examples/callbacks/WandbCallbackHandler.ipynb
    ../examples/callbacks/AimCallback.ipynb
    ../../reference/callbacks.rst